osiris-cloud/osiris-cloud/docs/api/container_registry.md

 Returns: `application/json`

-Parameters:

-- `nsid` (string, required): The id of the namespace in which the registry belongs.

 Request body parameters:

-- `name` (string, required): Name of the container registry.
 - `slug` (string, required): unique identifier for the container registry.
 This will be used to generate the URL.

+Response body parameters:
-- `public` (bool, optional): If true, the registry will be public.
-In public mode, users can pull without authentication.
-Default is false.
+- `available` (bool, required): If true, the slug is available.
+If false, the slug is already taken.